 Tourist Train: There is an expensive overnight tourist train to the Nile Valley.
 The cost is $120 per person.
 We personally didn’t take this train.

-Bus: A few bus companies depart from central Cairo.
+Bus: A few bus companies leave from central Cairo.
 The cost is comparable to the train, around 120 E£.
 Our friend took the bus and said it was pretty miserable.

 Tourist seasons is busiest between mid-December and mid-January.
 The best time to visit the Nile River Valley is during the winter in November and February.
-Summer temperatures reach over 90 degrees on a daily basis.
-Exploring the temples may be difficult under the hot Egyptian sun.
+Summer temperatures reach over 90 degrees.
+Exploring the temples is difficult under the hot Egyptian sun.

 Luxor’s massive amount of temples and tombs date back 3,000 to 5,000 years old.
 This city for several millennia represented Egypt’s wealth, political importance, and leadership in architecture, sciences, and the arts.
 Luxor is split by the Nile River.
 Luxor’s East bank houses the train station and most hotels.
 Aside from the Luxor Temple and Karnak Temple, all the other sites are located on the West Bank.
 To access the West Bank from the East Bank, a public ferry behind Luxor Temple departs every 10 to 15 minutes for 1 E£.